Drug Crime Lawyer in Boston

 Understanding the Consequences of Drug Possession

 Being charged with drug possession in Massachusetts can have serious consequences.
 It is important to understand the potential penalties and legal implications of such charges.
-At Gens & Stanton P.C., our experienced Boston drug crime lawyers can provide you with the guidance and representation you need to navigate through the legal process.
+At Gens & Stanton P.C., our experienced Boston drug crime lawyers can provide you with the guidance and representation you need to navigate the legal process.

 Penalties for drug possession in Massachusetts can vary depending on factors such as the type and quantity of drugs involved, prior convictions, and intent to distribute.